ColdHeat: Soldering iron

-It's a common misunderstanding that high current in the joint causes the heat.
-The heat is generated by resistance within the tip.
-Heat is then conducted to the joint just as in traditional solder tools.
-Also, current in the joint is limited to the small region between the two tip halves and doesn't pass through the part being soldered.
-There is a tiny transient voltage when the tool is applied or removed, but it is orders of magnitude below the levels that cause static-electricity damage.

 Criticism

 The tip is reported to be very easily damaged mechanically.
 The unit does not have enough power for effective desoldering of many board- and chassis-mounted components.
 The design of the tip is incompatible with some soldering techniques such as dragging or continuous-flow soldering (a popular technique for hand-soldering high-pin-count SMT packages, based on the principles of wave soldering).